-These twelve heet ("traditions" or "rituals" that help you to have a good life) are practiced across Northeast Thailand (the region known as Isan) and lowland Laos.
+These twelve heet ("traditions" or "rituals" that help you have a good life) are practiced across Northeast Thailand (the region known as Isan) and lowland Laos.
 City folk have mostly abandoned some of them, but there are very few Isan villages where they don't all remain important events.
-Some are Buddhist celebrations observed around the globe while others originated with local pre-Buddhist beliefs, though all of the later now have some Buddhist aspect to them.
-They're not only essential to one's life or afterlife, they're also important for community bonding.
-Nearly everyone in the community works together to prepare for these ceremonies.
+Some are Buddhist celebrations observed around the globe while others originated from local pre-Buddhist beliefs, though all of the later now have some Buddhist aspect as a part of them.
+Usually the Buddhist portions includes making special donations to monks and listening to a standard Thai Buddhist suat-mon chanting and prayer session.

-My goal is to attend all twelve ceremonies to write a photo essay about each, and I'll add the links to this page when I finish them.
+My goal is to attend all twelve ceremonies to write a photo essay about each.
+I'll add the links to this page as I do them.

 Boon Khao Kam (Month 1)